Moving to Joliet, Illinois: What to Know Before You Move

 -

-Compared with many high-demand suburbs, Joliet can be easier on a family budget.
-But make sure you compare total monthly cost, not just home price:
+Compared with many high-demand suburbs, Joliet can absolutely be easier on a family budget.
+But the right comparison is not purchase price alone.

 -